Page 1: Biography

 Te Rarawa and Te Aupōuri woman of mana, landowner, farmer, storekeeper

 Storekeeper, landowner, farmer, community leader

-This biography, written by David A. Armstrong, was first published in 1996.
+This biography, written by David A. Armstrong, was first published in the Dictionary of New Zealand Biography in 1996.

 Ngāwini and Samuel Yates ran a large farm and general store in the far north of New Zealand during the latter part of the nineteenth century.
 Samuel Yates was born in London, England, probably in 1829, the son of Saul Yates, a solicitor, and his wife, Sarah Isaacs.
 Samuel's paternal grandfather, Benjamin Eliakim Yates, had Anglicised the family name from Goetz, and was the founder and first minister of the Liverpool Jewish congregation.
 Samuel was educated in Liverpool and later in Paris, where he became fluent in French and is said to have made the acquaintance of Emperor Louis Napoleon.

 It had always been assumed that Samuel would follow in his father's footsteps and take up the law.
 However, in 1852 he accompanied his father to New Zealand to join other family members, and did not pursue his legal studies.
 After a brief stay in Auckland, he moved north to Mangonui, where he opened a general store.
 In 1862 or 1863 he travelled on to Pārengarenga in the far north, initially planning to open another store for a trial period of six months, but he remained there for the rest of his life.